Sonobotics/VitesseAPI/README.md

 ## Function Descriptions

 ### Initialise
-Initializes the SONUS Vitesse device using its serial number.
+Initialises the SONUS Vitesse device using its serial number.
 If the system is not Windows, it removes conflicting drivers.

 **Parameters**:
 - `serial_number` (string): Serial number of the device.

 **Returns**:
 - `spiDevice` object.

+**Example:**
+'''python
+spiDevice = Vitesse.Initialise('serial_number')
+'''

 ---